How to Deduplicate People and Companies in Bulk and Automatically

 If your scenario requires selecting specific records to include or exclude that can't be handled with matching rules alone, you have three options:

-To handle this in bulk, you can upload a CSV file of known duplicate record ID pairs directly into the Merge Duplicates module using the CSV tab in Step 1.
-For more complex scenarios — such as designating master records or excluding specific records using custom attributes — you can use the Magical Import module in combination with Merge Duplicates.
-Learn how to customize merging duplicates in bulk using a CSV.
+2. For more complex scenarios — such as designating master records or excluding specific records using custom attributes — you can use the Merge Duplicates module in combination with Magical Import.
+Learn how to choose which records to merge using a CSV

-To handle records one at a time, use Manual mode in the Merge Duplicates module.
-Learn more about merging duplicates in Manual mode.
+3. To handle records one at a time, use Manual mode in the Merge Duplicates module.
+Learn more about merging duplicates one at a time.

 Troubleshooting